SAP/code-pal-for-abap/docs/checks/unit-test-coverages.md

 It executes the ABAP Unit Test framework and verifies if the coverage is under the defined threshold.

-> :warn: Use it to check a few objects only.
+> :warning: Use it to check a few objects only.

 ### How to solve the issue?